Necryl/Recipes-TOP/README.md

 # Recipes-TOP
-A project from The Odin Project
+A project from The Odin Project.
 This project demonstrates my grasp on HTML fundamentals.